 If your pages are hard to crawl and receive few or no links, they will devalue the worth of those pages and either dismiss them completely or favour other pages elsewhere.

 Having a poor structure can impact the effectiveness of links or the quality of your content.
 Common technical mistakes can remove the ability to rank altogether.

-Despite this, on average, organic listings receive ~60% of the available clicks on a SERP page.
+Despite this, on average, organic listings receive ~60% of the available clicks on a Search Engine Results Page (SERP).
 This makes them an attractive proposition.

 Search engines do not disclose how their algorithms work and there is an overwhelming amount of misinformation and outdated advice online.

 It is very difficult to directly influence your website's ability to rank for medium to highly competitive search terms in the short term.
 There are, however, steps you can take to ensure your site has the best possible chance of being indexed and visible for relevant search terms.